paolochiodi/seneca-mesh-aws-example/README.md

 ## How it works

-seneca-base serves the sole purpose of being the knwon node of the swim network so that any additional node needs to know only this one in order to connect.
+seneca-base serves the sole purpose of being the knwon node of the swim network so that we always have one stable node across redeploys.

 seneca-implementation instances connect to the network initiated by seneca-base and advertise themself as the implementor of `cmd:test` messages